-Use good quality equipment – weather it be for Moka, Plunger, Nespresso, Filter – we will be stocking some of these in months to come.
+Use good quality equipment – weather it be for Moka, Plunger, Nespresso, Filter.

 Make sure that your equipment — from grinders and filters to coffee makers— are thoroughly cleaned after each use.